ulli-kroll/rtl8821au/README.md

 EHCI mode on USB3 ports

 Every USB3 port consists of a XHCI and EHCI controller.
 The RTL8812AU device connects only to the EHCI controller.
-And I don't know why.
+And I don't know why. this in an HW issues.
 You can see this via `lsusb` or `usbview`.

 TODO: